 What Causes Granule Loss?

 There are many different reasons you could be experiencing granule loss, some can be prevented while others can only be monitored.

 Your Roof is Old

 As your roof ages and endures a series of weather events, it will naturally begin to lose granules.
 The bond holding the embedded granules gradually begin to degrade and releases the granules.
 This makes the shingle more acceptable to UV damage which leads to brittleness, cracking.
-If your roof is more than 10 years old, it could be in need of being replaced.
+If your roof is more than 10 years old, you could be in need of a roof replacement.